SahilAujla/eth-and-erc20-scripts/README.md

-# ETH & ERC20 send scripts
+# ETH & ERC20 scripts

 `sendERC20.js` - script for ERC20 token transfers using ethers.js and estimating `gasLimit` ahead of time.